flaf/debian-pkg-ethercalc/README.md

 ## Build the package

-At the root of this Git repository, you can launch:
+At the root of this Git repository, you can launch (as root):

 ```sh
 ./make build && echo 'Build is OK!'